 Pellegrino, E. 2008.
 The Philosophy of Medicine Reborn: A Pellegrino Reader.
 Notre Dame, Ind.: University of Notre Dame Press.

-8.4 Outline rival accounts, comprehensive and systematic understanding of their relative strengths and weaknesses, of the following concepts: health, disease, placebos, evidence and diagnosis, and the mind-body relation in the context of medicine;
+Outline rival accounts, showing critical understanding of their relative strengths and weaknesses, of the following concepts: health, disease, placebos, evidence and diagnosis, and the mind-body relation in the context of medicine;

-8.5 Show deep and systematic understanding of phenomenological approaches to medicine;
+Show critical and cogent understanding of phenomenological approaches to medicine;

-8.6 Outline and show deep and systematic understanding of rival positions on one medically-related ethical issue, such as medically-assisted death.
+Outline rival positions on one medically-related ethical issue, such as medically-assisted death.